geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Your foes — redeem the glory of your race!<br>
 ’Twas not for this we claim’d this honour’d post,<br>
 Awhile let Pyros triumph, while his host<br>
-Shall feel our veugeance, and redeem our boast;<br>
+Shall feel our vengeance, and redeem our boast;<br>
 Our boast, the longest to contest the field,<br>
 The first to conquer, but the last to yield.”<br>
 So spake the indignant chief, and as he spoke,<br>